druid-io/druid-io.github.io/druid-powered.md

 There are ~10 companies of various sizes in production with Druid.
 This list is incomplete and we hope to add everyone's use cases in the near future.

+## LiquidM

+LiquidM uses Druid for real-time drill-down reporting.
+LiquidM is also contributing back to the community by creating and maintaining a ruby client library for interacting with Druid located at [http://github.com/liquidm/ruby-druid]().

 ## Metamarkets
 Druid is the primary data store for Metamarkets’ full stack visual analytics service for the RTB (real time bidding) space.
 Ingesting over 30 billion events